SolaceSamples/solace-samples-semp/README.md

     ./build/staged/bin/javaClientSample <SEMP_BASE_PATH> <SEMP_USER> <SEMP_PASSWORD>

-See the individual tutorials linked from the [tutorials landing page](https://solacesamples.github.io/solace-samples-semp/) for full details which can walk you through the samples, what they do, and how to correctly run them to explore SEMP.
+See the individual tutorials linked from the [tutorials home page](https://solacesamples.github.io/solace-samples-semp/) for full details which can walk you through the samples, what they do, and how to correctly run them to explore SEMP.

 ## Exploring the Samples